DWFlanagan/ntrh/raw_markdown.md

 Colonie Mall --- The previous champion of the area malls, Colonie was the only bi-level mall until Crossgates.
 There is less at Colonie in the way of shoe shops, but it does have a newly refurbished Sears, Roebuck Co. store and also a Macy's, the classiest store in any area mall.
 The UA Towne Central, RKO Fox, and the Cine 1..8 theaters are located within a few hundred meters of this mall.

-Latham Circle Mall --- This \`\`mall'' started life as an outdoor shopping center, which was later enclosed to accomodate the new mall concept.
+Latham Circle Mall --- This "mall" started life as an outdoor shopping center, which was later enclosed to accomodate the new mall concept.
 While claiming nothing special, the Circle does have a Boston Store and two video arcades, side by side, which in the past have had price wars.
 The most redeming feature of the Circle is that it is the closest mall in the area to Troy, excepting the Uncle Sam Atrium.

 Mohawk Mall --- Schenectady's own mall, this thing is long and twisty.
 Way the hell out on Route 7, unless you happen to live in Schenectady.